Or, four bell towers issuant from base Gules, windows Or.

 Angel, Archangel, Basilisk, Dragon, Dragon's head, Garuda, Golden fleece, Griffin, Heart enflamed, Justice, Mermaid, Our Lady of Mercy, Ouroboros, Paschal lamb, Pegasus, Phoenix, Sacred Heart of Jesus, Saint George, Sea-griffin, Trinity, Triton, Unicorn, Winged hand and Wyvern.

-Port and windows, Between, Proper, Pointed, Armed, Azure, Boa, Bordure, Wreath, Head, Charged, Upon (wreath), Crest, Collage, Ogee, Crown, Created, Quarterly, Outlined in sable, Hand-drawn, Dexter, Two, In chief, In base, Mullet, Scroll, Photographic, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Motto, Lion, Book, Semi-circular, Or, Passant, Argent, Rampant, Sable, Sinister, Vert, Grasping, Three, One, Helm and Tree.
+Port and windows, Between, Proper, Pointed, Armed, Azure, Boa, Bordure, Wreath, Head, Charged, Upon (wreath), Crest, Collage, Ogee, Crown, Created, Quarterly, Outlined in sable, Hand-drawn, Dexter, Two, In chief, In base, Mullet, Scroll, Photographic, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Mantling, Motto, Lion, Book, Semi-circular, Or, Passant, Argent, Rampant, Sable, Vert, Grasping, Three, One, Helm and Tree.

 Dr. Antonio Salmerón y Cabañas,